 When you suspect your teen of substance abuse, you may initially want to ignore the problem or deny that your teen could use drugs.
 However, without treatment, your child could become a victim of substance use disorder.
 The best time to find teen substance abuse treatment is when your child first develops a problem.
 Long-term addictions are more difficult to overcome than those that have not lasted for years.
 To help your loved one recover from addiction, contact the team at Fort Behavioral Health today at 844.332.1807 to learn more about our adolescent treatment program that is specifically designed for young women.

 Signs of Substance Abuse TX Parents Need to Know

-First, you need to know if the symptoms that your child has indicates drug use or something else.
+First, you need to know if the symptoms that indicate your child’s drug use or something else.
 For instance, some signs of substance abuse, such as falling grades, could also signal a mental health problem like depression.
 Your child could also suffer from both a mental illness and a substance use disorder and need dual diagnosis treatment.

 Common signs of substance abuse to look for include the following: